erwan-simon/malloc/README.md

 # malloc
-reimplementation of malloc, free and realloc function in C
+reimplementation of malloc, free and realloc functions in C